vdorais/Complexity/README.md

    * **ParameterCount**: The number of parameters for functions

-3. Statements inside a function.
+3. Using multiple visitors.

    * **SimpleCyclomaticComplexity**: The number of if statements/loops + 1.
 For live example of a code complexity calculator, see [jscomplexity](http://jscomplexity.org/).

-4. Using multiple visitors.
+4. Advanced.

-   * **MaxConditions**: The max number of conditions in one statement.
+   * **MaxConditions**: The max number of conditions (boolean predicates inside decision node) in one if statement.
    * **MaxNestingDepth**: The max depth of scopes (nested ifs, loops, etc) -- this one is hard, only expect a few to get to do finish this one.